 - Find a holy place within 6-8 miles of your destination (or 3-4 miles for a half-day pilgrimage on foot).
 This start point could be a parish church, chapel, mosque, synagogue, temple, hermitage, cave, grave, holy well, ancient tree, ancient/prehistoric monument, war memorial, source, or mouth of, a river, and hilltop.
 Ideally, it will also be near good transport links, e.g. a train station.

 - Once you have a start point, draw a circle 6-8 miles in diameter on an Ordnance Survey 1:25K Explorer Map, which touches both start and end points, then start searching within that circle for similar holy places of some diversity (i.e. not just churches) that could potentially become holy waypoints along the route.

 - Look for diversity above all in both landscapes, historic and holy places.
-Aim for a mix of woodlands/open plains/marshland/riverside etc. Natural holy places are important as well as human-built holy places (e.g. see ancient tree inventory map here).
+Aim for a mix of woodlands/open plains/marshland/riverside etc. Natural holy places are important as well as human-built holy places (e.g. see ancient tree inventory map here and ancient yew tree map here).
 Non-religious historic places where significant historic events occurred (such as battlegrounds, inventions, important meetings etc) also add a local heritage dimension, as well as connecting with burial places, such as graveyards.
 It is also worth thinking about a possible historical or spiritual ‘theme’ that links the places being walked through, but if nothing fits neatly then this is not essential.

 - Try to plot route along public footpaths as much as possible, rather than along the road.
 Walking along the road is possible, but not preferable (see our guide here), and ideally best if the road has a pavement or grassy verge alongside it for maximum safety.
 Think “maximum holy, minimum road”.
 Use Google Satellite imagery to check for pavements and verges, and to see what the route looks like from above.